25 Cheap & Free Things To Do In Seattle For First Timers

 Specific Parks:

 • Discovery Park: Head to the city’s largest urban park to explore the 534 acres of tidal beaches, sea cliffs, and forests, which is a perfect condition for hiking and picnicking.
-It’s also perfect for rainy day hikes, as many trails are covered.
-The thing we love most about this park is there are so many different areas to explore, especially if you have kids.
+Many trails are covered, making it perfect for rainy day hikes.
+We love this park for its variety, especially for kids!

-• Gas Works Park: This is one of Seattle’s most unique attractions, famous for its industrial structures while offering stunning views of Lake Union and the city skyline.
-You’ll have unobstructed, spectacular views of the rest of the city at Gas Works, how cool!
-The rolling hills in the park make it ideal to fly a kite, and there’s also plenty of room for picnics and a playground for kids too.
+• Gas Works Park: Gas Works, one of Seattle’s unique attractions, is famous for its industrial structures and stunning views of Lake Union and the city skyline.
+The park’s rolling hills are perfect for kite flying, and picnics.
+Not to mention, there’s a playground for kids too!

-• Volunteer Park: This wonderful place is home to the Volunteer Park Conservatory and Seattle Asian Art Museum, which is perfect for leisurely walks and cultural exploration!
-Inside, there are walking paths encircling lily ponds and wide-open spaces for ultimate frisbee games, picnics, and letting dogs run.
+• Volunteer Park: This spot hosts the Volunteer Park Conservatory and Seattle Asian Art Museum, ideal for leisurely walks and cultural exploration.
+Walking paths encircle lily ponds, with open spaces for frisbee, picnics, and your furry friends!

 Even when you come for the museum, a Shakespeare in the Park performance, or a lunch break, this park won’t disappoint!